bgoonz/gists-revamp/by-extension/markdown/Fundamental-Javascript-Concepts-You-Should.md

     run();

-Notice that referencing `baz` from outside it’s block results in JavaScript throwing a ReferenceError.
+Notice that referencing `baz` from outside it's block results in JavaScript throwing a ReferenceError.

 Consider this `run` function, inside of which `foo` has `function scope` .